 Bereavement Counselling for Grief & Loss in Fareham & Southampton

-Death and loss are an inevitable part of life, however, when we lose someone close to us, we can become overwhelmed with grief, experiencing shock, numbness, sadness, and often anger.
+Death and loss are an inevitable part of life, however, when we experience bereavement, in the form of the loss of someone close to us, we can become overwhelmed with grief, experiencing shock, numbness, sadness, and often anger.
 These are all normal responses of the grieving process.
 However, if left unprocessed, such losses can leave us with emotional scars and long-term difficulties.

 If you have experienced the death of someone who was very important to you, you may find it difficult to adjust to the massive changes that will be happening in your life right now.
 Grief can turn your world upside down, changing your beliefs, your personality, and even your sense of reality.